 There are a number of ways you can change the way you use transport to reduce your carbon footprint.
 If you live in a city there are usually a number of eco-friendly public transport methods available, some of the best include the metrolink or electric buses.
 Alternatively, if you feel confident enough you could cycle instead which is the most economical way to travel.
 The best part about changing your main method of transport to cycling is that the benefits go beyond the environment.
 Cycling makes you healthier, more cost effective and means you don’t have to worry about parking or traffic as much.

 Another significant cause of global warming is the energy we use to run our homes.
 Although renewable energy does account for about 56% of the energy total of electricity, this just isn’t enough.
 If you want your home to be more energy efficient, it might be worth considering getting solar panels for your house or looking into solar community projects in your area.
 It may be worth contacting your energy supplier to check if they offer renewable utilities, and if they do make the switch.
+You can also check out this page about the energy price per kwh texas to see how switching to another plan can help you save money.

 Another cause of climate change is food.
 Many humans in the western world are unaware of how their wasteful attitudes towards food has a significant impact on the environment.
 When wasting food it’s important to consider the bigger picture, it’s not just the food being wasted but also the water, harvest, transportation and packaging that goes into it that is wasted too.